rhastie/build-nmos-cpp/README.md

 - Raspberry Pi RPi 3 Model B and RPi 4 Model B (both Raspbian's standard 32-bit and the new experimental 64-bit kernels have been tested)
 - Standard Intel and AMD Servers running the container under Ubuntu Linux - Both bare-metal and virtualised environments have been tested.

-## How to install and run the container
+## How to install and run the container NMOS Registry/Controller

 ### On a Mellanox Switch running Onyx NOS